beast-dev/doc/tutorials/workshop_model_selection/workshop_model_selection.md

 Note that using these settings, the marginal likelihood estimation will take approximately the time it takes to complete a standard MCMC run of 25,000,000 generations for this data (+ 5,000,000 iterations for the initial chain).
 Due to time constraints, the output files of these analyses have been made available.

-**Important:** it makes no sense to load the output files from a PS/SS/GSS analysis into Tracer as these files contain the output of a series of MCMC analyses!
+{% include important.html content="It makes no sense to load the output files from a PS/SS/GSS analysis into Tracer as these files contain the output of a series of MCMC analyses." %}

 Note that in both folders containing the large output files for PS/SS/GSS provided, there is a BEAST XML file available to compute the MLE: calculate-PS-SS.xml or calculate-GSS.xml.
 These XML files will merely read in the samples from the power posteriors collected and will hence take only a short time to compute the actual estimates using these samples.